Department of Public Law

 3. Challenges: Fundamental Rights, Rule of Law, Democracy

-The project aims at a continuous doctrinal development of fundamental rights with a special focus on fundamental rights implied in public security measures in a transnational perspective.
-Fundamental rights are central for the legal evaluation of public security measures.
-The doctrinal… more
+The project aims at a continuous doctrinal development of fundamental rights—with particular focus on fundamental rights especially impacted by public security measures—in a transnational perspective.
+Fundamental rights are central for the legal evaluation of public security measures. more

 Periodic Surveillance Barometer for Germany

 State surveillance measures and their impact on constitutional freedoms have long been the subject of legal and political discourse.
-Building on prior, mainly theoretical, considerations about the need for realizing an “overall accounting” of surveillance, we began developing a broader… more
+Building on prior, mainly theoretical, considerations about the need for realizing an “overall accounting” of surveillance, we began developing a broader conceptual… more

 Democracy and State Secrets